How to Find the Best Home Inspector

 Realtors frequently recommend inspectors to prospective buyers.
 In fact, that is the leading source of work for most inspectors.
 The best Realtors are going to recommend an inspector who is honest, reputable and has no stake in the transaction.
 Ask for a couple of local inspector names for you to research.
 Ask your Realtor tough questions, “Would you trust this inspector to inspect your house?”
 “Have any of your clients not bought a house because of what this inspector has found?”
 (Hint: you want the answer to be yes!)
 Make sure your agent and the inspector are not affiliated in any way – there are numerous ‘teams’ in the area where the wife is a Realtor and the husband is an inspector!

 Don’t be shy – Inspect the inspector!
 You are interviewing the inspector to work for you.
 Yes, it is the inspector’s job to represent the house, but he or she ultimately works for you.
 Not the seller, not your agent, but you.

-Ask about the report process – does your inspector use a hand-written check-list, or is it a comprehensive easy-to-read computerized report with full comments and pictures?
+- Ask about the report process – does your inspector use a hand-written check-list, or is it a comprehensive easy-to-read computerized report filled with comments and pictures?
+(View a sample report).

 - Ask about the inspectors training process – what is his background?
 Did he attend a classroom based training course with hands-on experience, or an on-line training course?
 Many of the best home inspectors I have met have some carpentry or contracting experience.
 Many (not all!) inspectors with a long history of contracting look at things from a builder’s perspective, and not from an inspector’s perspective.
 There IS a difference!
 Something to think about…